 Menopause

-Perimenopause: These are the years leading up to the final menstrual period and the year after the final menstrual period.
+Perimenopause refers to the transitional stage leading up to menopause and ending 12 months after the final menstrual period.

-During this time, changes in your hormones may lead to symptoms such as
+During this time, fluctuations in hormone levels may lead to a range of symptoms, including:

 -